qbrc-cnap/cnap/docs/workflows.md

 If you need to make changes, head to the folder where the final workflow was saved (this is also available from the Workflow database table) and edit the `template.final.html` page to your liking.
 Ideally changes you make there should be ultimately saved to the github repository where the workflow originated from.

+Note that if you need to make edits to elements that are "static" (e.g. javascript, CSS files which are available from URLs like `https://<your domain>/static/...`) then you need to edit the file that is served by the nginx server on the host.
+When workflows are ingested, those static files are copied (not linked!) to the host folder underneath `/host_mount`, which is where the Docker container and the host machine "share" files.
+Thus the static files available in the workflow folder in the Docker container are *not* the ones served by nginx.

+In general, not many changes need to be made to the static files, and we encourage developers to avoid editing the files in the container, opting instead to make the changes in the repository and ingest the edited workflow again.
+Editing workflows in the Docker container can put the "published" workflow out of step with the repository, so it is not a best-practice.

 ---
+<a id="constraints"></a>
 **Constraints**

 Without constraints, any workflow may be executed on a dataset of "unlimited" size.
-For example, in a RNA-seq analysis, this can be parallelized to an arbitrary number of worker machines.
-If you wish to limit this (for cost and or operational reasons), then you may specify "constraints" on workflows as they are ingested by the CNAP platform.
+For example, a RNA-seq analysis can be parallelized to an arbitrary number of worker machines.
+If you wish to limit this (for cost and or operational reasons), then you may specify "constraints" on workflows prior to ingestion by the CNAP platform.
 Note that this only creates database entries for *potential* constraints.
-In practice, the constraints are applied to specific instances of `AnalysisProject` objects upon their creation.
-By default, constraints are not applied to a project, so they need to be specifically applied.
+By default, constraints are *not* applied to a project, so they need to be specifically applied when an analysis project is created.
+The project creation administration interface provides a user-interface for adding constraints.

-The file specifying the constraints on a particular workflow are given in JSON format and have the following schema:
+To "register" potential constraints with a workflow, your CNAP workflow must contain a file named `constraints.json`, which is given in JSON format with the following schema:

 ```